We will let you know from experience the top 15 things we found out when buying land in Florida.

 9. Know if you have a POA or an HOA

 I’m sure no one is jumping up and down wanting an HOA or POA.
-When I think of an HOA or a POA, I think of a community like the photo you see above, very cookie-cutter.
+When I think of an HOA or a POA, I think of a community like a photo you see above, very cookie-cutter.

 If you are buying land in Florida or anywhere else and want some freedom, you would not like having a POA or HOA.